JuliaOpt/MathProgBase.jl/README.md

 - ``ub`` is the vector of upper bounds on the variables

 ``kwargs`` contains solution parameters as keyword arguments.
-We'll have to wait and see what the syntax will look like, but this will be in Julia soon enough.
+This isn't implemented yet, we're waiting for keyword arguments to appear in Julia.

-``solution`` should be an instance of some type with the following members
+``solution`` is an instance of
 ```julia
 type LinprogSolution
     status